 Cleaning out the attic can turn clutter into cash.
 Sometimes considered junk, items are donated – or worse – thrown away.
 But many items in your attic could be valuable antiques.
 For example, a dusty painting uncovered from an attic in France is a Baroque masterpiece estimated to be worth millions.

-Although famed findings such as these are rare, it is common to find items that can add hundreds and even thousands to your bank account!
+Although finding a lost masterpiece in your attic is an extremely rare event, it is common to find items that can add hundreds and even thousands to your bank account!
 And the best way to know whether or not your family heirloom is worth gold is to simply ask an appraiser.
 You will find an interactive chat form at the end of this article that can get you a live appraisal of your items by simply typing your question.

 Maybe Pyrex brings back nostalgia of casseroles.
 Whether memories of home-cooked meals are good or bad, the dishes are golden.
 Colorful and practical, the cookware sells for a pretty penny.
 Some patterns bring more money than others, though.
 The rare “Lucky in Love” heart and four-leaf clover design, for example, garnered $4,000 for one bowl.
 Other collectibles include turquoise atomic designs and Amish Butterprint.
 Depending on condition, expect anywhere from $100 per piece to $500 for a collection or a unique Hot ‘N’ Cold Chip and Dip set.